Skip to Content

 E

-E-Book An electronic version of a printed book.
+E-Book An electronic book.

-EndNote This is a bibliographic management service that allows you to create a personal database and compile instant bibliographies in a variety of styles.
+EndNote This is a bibliographic management service that allows you to create a personal database and compile instant bibliographies in a variety of citation styles.

 Enquiry desks These are staffed service points where you can ask for help on a variety of library services and resources.